kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/soundObjectFreezing.md

-        but together with freezing, this lets you set the start time of always-on instruments to the first time where non-frozen soundObjects occur, so if the first half of your piece is frozen and you\'re unfrozen stuff is in the second half, you don\'t need always on instruments to be turned on until the second half as the first half is routed to outs
+        but together with freezing, this lets you set the start time of always-on instruments to the first time where non-frozen soundObjects occur, so if the first half of your piece is frozen and you're unfrozen stuff is in the second half, you don't need always on instruments to be turned on until the second half as the first half is routed to outs

 -   This system is tested with 2-channel pieces.
-I\'m not sure if this will work with higher number of channels, but I don\'t see why it wouldn\'t.
+I'm not sure if this will work with higher number of channels, but I don't see why it wouldn't.

 -   Changing the number of channels on the project after a freeze may cause Csound errors when rendering the frozen soundObject (can be